 My blogposts all take different viewpoints on feminism: I discuss how Moroccan relationships work, what it’s like for grown women, for men, and much more.
 Make sure to check it out and get a new view on what feminism can look like!

-I was looking for an organisation that would help me to go to Morocco and to connect to the locals there.
+I was looking for an organization that would help me to go to Morocco and connect to the locals.
 AIESEC gave me that platform.
-I stumbled upon the Nour Project, a project that aims to bridge the gap between the Arab and the Western world.
-I am very grateful for the opportunity the Nour Project gave me – it guided my journey to Morocco and enabled me to dive into a topic of such importance.
+I stumbled upon the Nour Project.
+A project that aims to bridge the gap between the Arab and the Western world.
+I am very grateful for the opportunity the Nour Project gave me!
+It guided my journey to Morocco and enabled me to dive into a topic of such importance.

-But besides working, travelling didn’t get left behind of course!
-Here are some pictures of the awesome things I did in Morocco – from a trip to the Sahara to visiting beautiful mosques, over to a city completely painted in blue.
+But besides working, I also had enough time to travel and see the country!
+Here are some pictures of the awesome things I did in Morocco.
+From a trip to the Sahara to visiting beautiful mosques, over to a city completely painted in blue.
 And, at the end of this article you can find a short video of a private jamming session I got – I feel like I can still hear the drums in the back of my mind!

 I hope to see you around on my blog!